adevrrc/adev-p2-notes/docs/events/delegates.md

 }
 ```

 Every delegate has a **signature**.
 A signature includes the identifier, number of parameters and parameter types.
-Unlike methods, the return type of the delegate is part of the signature.
+Unlike methods, the return type of the delegate is part of its signature.

 When you declare a delegate type, you are specifying the types of methods the delegate can represent.
 A delegate instance can only reference a method that matches the delegate signature.